 She serves on the editorial advisory boards of the British Journal of Sociology of Education, the European Education Research Journal and the Journal of Education Policy.

-Sharon’s research is in the field of policy sociology with a strong focus on issues of equality and social justice.
-Her work brings together structural, macro-level analyses of regulatory systems and policies with micro-level explorations of how public policy is ‘lived’ by policymakers, public service practitioners and service users.
+Sharon research is in the sociology of education and education policy.
+Her work, which has a particular focus on issues of equality and social justice, brings together structural analyses of regulatory systems and policies with micro-level explorations of how these systems and policies are lived and experienced.

-She has recently embarked on a collaborative five-year ESRC funded project that is investigating how England's vocational education and training system can better support the school to work transitions of the 50 per cent of young people who do not go to university.
+She is currently working on a collaborative five-year ESRC funded project that is investigating how England's vocational education and training system can better support the school-to-work transitions of the 50% of young people who do not go to university.

-Sharon is Deputy Director of the BA Social Sciences and coordinator of the Work Placement module on this programme.
-She also teaches on two of the programme's core modules; Understanding the Social World, and Introduction to Social Theory.
+Sharon is Deputy Director of the BA Social Sciences and teaches on three of the programme's core modules:

 Sharon supervises students undertaking theoretical and empirical work on a range of topics in the sociology of education and education policy.
 These coalesce around the broad themes of equality and social justice, policy processes and effects, the politics of accountability and organisational values and ethics.